 Tax Charges on Your Estate

 In the UK a pension scheme is not regarded as an asset to be passed on to your heirs whereas a QROPS is classified as a pension but avoids any estate duty.
-This tax relief means that the entire value of your pension fund can be passed onto your beneficiaries and in many instances it is used as an effective estate planning tool.
+This tax relief means that the entire value of your pension fund can be passed onto your beneficiaries and in many instances it’s used as an effective estate planning tool.

-A QROPS offers a large number of investment options so it is recommended that you seek professional advice before investing in a QROPS in order to safeguard your investment and maximise your returns.
+A QROPS offers a large number of investment options so it’s recommended that you seek professional advice before investing in a QROPS in order to safeguard your investment and maximise your returns.
 A specialist financial adviser will be able to offer you the best QROPS options in your chosen jurisdiction to reduce the QROPS tax implications, taking into account your specific requirements and circumstances.

 British expats who are looking to retire overseas have a number of frequently asked questions with regards their UK pension transfer to a QROPS.